 Have you ever wondered why insurance plans usually cover dental cleanings?
 It's because cleanings work.
 Regular cleanings and checkups are the best way to avoid cavities and to keep your mouth healthy and strong.
 Has it been a while since your last cleaning?
-Quickly schedule your regular cleaning with Paul Lustiger, DDS, Seonha Park, DMD, and the experienced team today.
+Quickly schedule your regular cleaning with Paul Lustiger, DDS, Alexander Hahn, DMD, and the experienced team today.
 Book an appointment online or call Dental Professionals of Jersey City in Jersey City, New Jersey, today.

 First, expect an exam.
 A Dental Professionals of Jersey City professional begins by visually looking over your teeth and assessing your gum health, looking for any obvious issues.
 At this point you may also be taken for X-rays.

 Next, it's time for the actual cleaning to begin.
 The hygienist or dentist will use a scaler to remove plaque and tartar from your teeth.
 A scaler is a small metal dental instrument.

 This part may go quickly, or it may take some time.
 It depends on how much plaque and tartar buildup you have.